In work - on a low income

-Self-employment and benefits - If you or your partner are working, or thinking of starting work, as a self-employed person you might qualify for benefits to top up your income.
-The benefits you are entitled to will depend on your circumstances (your age, the number of hours you work and how much you earn).
+If you or your partner are working or thinking of starting work as a self-employed person, you might qualify for benefits to top up your income.

-If you are working less than 16 hours a week you may be able to claim Jobseeker's Allowance.
+If you are working less than 16 hours a week and have made enough national insurance contributions.